SebKrantz/OptimalAfricanRoads/README.md

 **Notes**

 - The code is organized sequentially, but outputs from each script that are inputs to other scripts are saved under `data/` or `results/`.
 Thus, each script can be executed on its own, without the need to execute earlier scripts.
+Also within longer scripts important intermediate results are saved.
+This is usually indicated at the beginning of a section.

 - Each script should be executed in a clean R session, due to global options being set in the scripts.